dotintent/FlutterBleLib/README.md

  and [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit).

 ## BLE Simulator
-Along with the library there is a [BLE Simulator](https://github.com/Polidea/blemulator_flutter) released.
+Along with the library there is [BLE Simulator](https://github.com/Polidea/blemulator_flutter) released.

 ## Overview
 The library is organised around a few base entities, which are: